 How long is the downtime after gynecomastia procedure?

-This really varies from person to person.
+This really varies from person to person and you can read some of the Dr Chris Lee Canberra reviews to get an idea of what you can expect.
 The length of time you’ll need to recuperate will depend on how serious your case is (and therefore how extensive your surgery was/will need to be), the surgical techniques used, and a huge range of factors that determine your healing speed after surgery and your general physical traits.
 As a rule, a procedure that lasts 1-2 hours and includes incision and liposuction will put you in bed for 48 to 72 hours.
 After that, you’ll need to follow instructions and refrain from strenuous exercise and some types of movement for a further 4 to 6 weeks.

 What are patients not allowed to do after gynecomastia surgery?